phrred/coding-starter/README.md

-# cra-starter
+# coding-starter

-Simple starter create-react-app repo
+Starter repo to use for coding challenge.

 ## Getting started